What is bladder cancer?

 Bladder cancer statistics

-- Each year, about 2,200 Australians are diagnosed with bladder cancer.
+- Each year, more than 2400 Australians are diagnosed with bladder cancer.

-- Men are about four times more likely than women to be diagnosed with bladder cancer.
+- Men are about three times more likely than women to be diagnosed with bladder cancer.

 The aim of this information is to help you understand about bladder cancer.
 We cannot advise you about the best treatment for you.
 You need to discuss this with your doctors.
 However, we hope this information will answer some of your questions and help you think about the questions you would like to ask your doctors or other health carers.